dwhathaway/app-office-locator/hacks/mobile-center-hack.md

 ![Search Results](img/mobile-center-hack/8-3-pick-repo.png)

-Mobile Center will now perform it's magic, and connect up to your repo.
+App Center will now perform it's magic, and connect up to your repo.
 Once this is done, we can set up our build.

 - Click on the "Master" branch